 View this website in Edge.

-Applications are now open for Move Your Body grants of up to $5,000 (plus GST) for the delivery of community-based falls prevention projects in Western Australia throughout September to November 2025.
+Applications are now open for Remove Hazards grants of up to $5,000 (plus GST).
+Grants are available for the delivery of community-based falls prevention projects in Western Australia throughout September to November 2026.

-Applications for Move Your Body grants close 5pm Friday 30 May 2025.
+Applications for Remove Hazards grants close 5pm Friday 19th June 2026.

-Move Your Body is one part of the Move Improve Remove messaging that encourages older adults to stay active, independent, and prevent falls.
+Remove Hazards is one part of the Move Improve Remove messaging that encourages older adults to make their home safer, check their eyesight and look after their feet to stay active and alert.

 Key messages